 Sarah retired a few years ago from her work as an Area Officer with Scottish Natural Heritage.
 Since then she has become especially involved in botanical surveying and biological recording.
 She is Chair of The Wildlife Information Centre and edits and produces the Biological Recording in Scotland newsletter.
 She is also very involved with Borders Organic Gardeners.

-Jim has held an interest and concern regarding forest loss in Scotland since his early teenage years.
-He has a BSc in Ecological Science and a BPhil in Landscape Design and has been working as a landscape architect in both public and private practice since he graduated in 1981.
-He is married with two adult children who grew up in the Borders after his wife, Annette, and he moved here in 1992.
-In his current employment, he is ‘Lead Officer Natural Heritage’ at Scottish Borders Council with responsibility for the Council’s role in relation to landscape, ecology and tree matters.
-He hopes to provide a useful link with the Council but mainly, he is keen to return as a Trustee in order to assist Borders Forest Trust with its ambition to restore at least a little of what has been lost in centuries past and to create something new that future generations will cherish.
+A landscape architect with a BSc in Ecological Science and a BPhil in Landscape Design, Jim has long held a concern over forest loss in the Borders.
+He is now retired after working in both public and private practice, latterly as ‘Lead Officer Natural Heritage’ at Scottish Borders Council, where he had responsibility for the Council’s role in relation to landscape, ecology and tree matters.
+Jim is keen to assist Borders Forest Trust with its ambition to restore at least a little of what has been lost in centuries past and to create something new that future generations will cherish.

 John was an NHS manager and latterly a planner.
 When he retired he threw himself enthusiastically into conservation work, first as a volunteer at Carrifran and then as a member of the Wildwood Steering Group.
 This coincided with becoming a trustee of the John Muir Trust and their representative on the Southern Uplands Partnership.
 He established the local Borders JMT Grups and organises two or three open meetings each year on conservation topics of wider interest.
 As a lifelong hill walker and cautious mountaineer, becoming involved in conservation work has opened up many new aspects of the hills, going much more slowly and observing much that was previously missed.